Geodesic complexity of homogeneous Riemannian manifolds

-The article is structured as follows: In the Section \ref{sec2}, we introduce some additional terminology and recall some elementary facts about geodesic complexity.
-Section \ref{sec3} contains some basic non-existence results on continuous geodesic motion planners illustrating the difficulties for motion planning that cut loci can create.
-In Section \ref{sec4} we establish lower bounds on geodesic complexity, on the one hand in terms of principal bundles over the manifold, on the other hand for manifolds with stratified cut loci whose stratifications satisfy an additional inconsistency property.
+The article is structured as follows: In Section \ref{sec2} we introduce some additional terminology and recall elementary facts about geodesic complexity and cut loci.
+Section \ref{sec3} contains some basic non-existence results on continuous geodesic motion planners.
+These results illustrate the difficulties for motion planning that cut loci can create.
+In Section \ref{sec4} we establish lower bounds on geodesic complexity by two different approaches.
+On the one hand this is done in terms of principal bundles over the manifold and the topological complexities of their total spaces.
+On the other hand we study manifolds with stratified cut loci whose stratifications satisfy the abovementioned inconsistency property.
 We focus on homogeneous Riemannian manifolds in Section \ref{sec5}.
-Using their symmetry properties, we show that their geodesic complexities can be estimated from above in terms of the subspace complexities of a single cut locus.
-In Section \ref{sec6} we consider Riemannian manifolds whose cut loci admit so-called trivially covered stratifications for which the relations between a cut locus and its corresponding tangent cut locus are particularly simple.
-Combining results from the previous sections with new observations for such manifolds, we re-obtain Recio-Mitter's computation of geodesic complexity of the standard flat $n$-torus and compute the geodesic complexity of arbitrary flat $2$-tori.
-As another class of examples, we explicitly compute the geodesic complexity of three-dimensional Berger spheres in Section \ref{sec7} whose cut loci have been determined by Sakai.
+More precisely, we show that their geodesic complexities can be estimated from above in terms of the subspace complexities of a single cut locus.
+In Section \ref{sec6} we consider Riemannian manifolds whose cut loci admit trivially covered stratifications.
+For such stratifications the relations between a cut locus and its corresponding tangent cut locus are particularly simple.
+Section \ref{sec7} deals with examples of geodesic complexities.
+Combining results from the previous sections with new observations, we re-obtain Recio-Mitter's computation of geodesic complexity of the standard flat $n$-torus and determine the geodesic complexity of arbitrary flat $2$-tori.
+As another class of examples, we explicitly compute the geodesic complexity of three-dimensional Berger spheres.
 In the final Section \ref{sec8} we consider consequences of the previous results for compact simply connected symmetric spaces.
-Their cut loci have been studied by Sakai as well and using the estimates from Section 5, we derive an upper bound for the geodesic complexity of such spaces that is given in terms of the Lie groups that are involved.
+In both situations, the considered cut loci have been studied by T. Sakai.
+Using the estimates from Section \ref{sec5}, we derive an upper bound for geodesic complexity that is given in terms of the Lie groups from which the symmetric space is built.
 We further make explicit computations for two examples of symmetric spaces.